 Among the losers are games, lyrics and some medical portal sites.
 Sites with “thin content” and aggregators have generally lost out as a result of Panda 4.1.

-This games site had lost a lot of traffic in February, but the last 28 days show an uptick in traffic.
+This gaming site had lost a lot of traffic in February, but the last 28 days show an uptick in traffic.
 Although games sites have generally not done well in Panda 4.1, this site is apparently an exception.
-Searchmetrics has reported that Comdotgame.com is seeing 1353% change in SEO visibility since the algorithm has rolled out, but our analysis indicates that the site’s usership has hardly grown proportionately.
+Searchmetrics has reported that Comdotgame.com is seeing a 1353% change in SEO visibility since the algorithm has rolled out, but our analysis indicates that the site’s usership has hardly grown proportionately.

 After a pretty big dip in traffic at the beginning of the summer, this design blog is seeing a significant rise in traffic.
-This website has an average of 8.4 million visits per month over the last year but received an average of 190,000 visits daily over the past four weeks.
+This website has had an average of 8.4 million visits per month over the last year but received an average of 190,000 visits daily over the past four weeks.
 As an example, we highlighted September 17, which yielded over 186,000 visits – and that wasn’t even the biggest day.
-This is nowhere near the user volume that Hongkiat.com enjoyed back in January, when it peaked at nearly 428,000 daily visits, but the site is definitely one of Panda 4.1’s major victors.
+This is nowhere near the user volume that Hongkiat.com enjoyed back in January when it peaked at nearly 428,000 daily visits, but the site is definitely one of Panda 4.1’s major victors.

 Babble is a medium-sized blog owned by Disney, where authors write about parenting and related lifestyle issues.
 The site took a major traffic hit in April, but it’s slowly climbing back up now, courtesy of Panda 4.1.
-We weren’t able to find any conclusive evidence indicating a change in editorial policy, but signs do point to the site’s usership recovery being driven by a move to stop aggregating content from elsewhere, instead publishing solely original posts.
+We weren’t able to find any conclusive evidence indicating a change in editorial policy, but signs do point to the site’s usership recovery being driven by a move to stop aggregating content from elsewhere, instead of publishing solely original posts.